Gundagai historic bridges

 Frequently asked questions (FAQs)

-• Why is the Prince Alfred Bridge (Gundagai Road Bridge) being removed?
+• Why was a section of Prince Alfred Bridge removed?

-The timber road viaduct has deteriorated extensively and is in very poor condition, creating a significant public safety risk, which will only increase as it continues to deteriorate.
+The timber road viaduct deteriorated extensively and was in very poor condition, creating a significant public safety risk.

-The NSW Government is monitoring the Murrumbidgee River water levels, rain predictions and dam water releases as engineering advice shows a major 1-in-5-year flood (over 7.1m on the Gundagai River Gauge) could further damage the bridge and potentially cause downstream damage to other infrastructure.
+The NSW Government also monitored the Murrumbidgee River water levels, rain predictions and dam water releases as engineering advice shows a major 1-in-5-year flood (over 7.1 metres on the Gundagai River Gauge) could further damage the bridge and potentially cause downstream damage to other infrastructure.

-• Why can’t the timber road viaduct be replaced or fixed?
+• Why couldn’t the timber road viaduct be replaced or fixed?

-Instead, the NSW Government will engage with the community on what they believe to be potential memorial options for the timber road viaduct.
+Instead, the NSW Government engaged with the community on what they believe to be potential memorial options for the timber road viaduct.

 • Were any experts consulted before this decision was made?